puppetlabs/relay-rfcs/content/0008-standalone-workflow-execution/rfc.md

 The following are commands to be added to the Relay CLI to support standalone
 clusters:

-`relay cluster start` - Start the cluster if it exists.
-Create and start the cluster if it does not exist.

-`relay cluster stop` - Stop all nodes in the cluster, sending proper termination signals to the Docker containers.

-`relay cluster delete` - Stop and delete the cluster and any metadata.
+* `relay dev cluster (start|stop|delete)` - Manage the cluster's run state.

-`relay cluster kubectl` - Execute kubectl commands against the cluster.
+* `relay dev kubectl` - Execute kubectl commands against the cluster.

-`relay cluster images import` - Imports an image from a remote or the local host into the cluster.
+* `relay dev get kubeconfig` - Prints cluster resources and configuration.
+In this example it would print the cluster kubeconfig file as YAML.

-`relay cluter images update` - Updates all images imported into the cluster.
+* `relay dev image (import|delete)` - Manage container images stored inside the cluster.

-`relay config use-context (local|relay.sh)` - Updates the destination for relay commands.
+* `relay config (use-context|current-context)` - Manage relay configuration.

-`relay config current-context` - Display the current context.
+  Currently only used to manage the contexts around production and the development cluster.

 #### Creating/Starting a cluster

 Starting and creating, for all intents and purposes, are the same thing.
-With `relay` you invoke the `cluster start` command to ensure a cluster is up and running, whether it exists or not.
+With `relay dev` you invoke the `cluster start` command to ensure a cluster is up and running, whether it exists or not.

 #### Stopping a cluster

-To stop a cluster, you invoke the `cluster stop` command and all the supporting containers will be shutdown.
+To stop a cluster, you use `relay dev` and invoke the `cluster stop` command and all the supporting containers will be shutdown.

 #### Destroying a cluster

-To destroy a cluster, you invoke the `cluster delete` command, which will stop and destroy running containers and delete any saved metadata and data files/directories.
+To destroy a cluster, you use `relay dev` and invoke the `cluster delete` command, which will stop and destroy running containers and delete any saved metadata and data files/directories.
 This can be used to start a new cluster from scratch.

 #### Using `kubectl`